a-benedetti/getwheel/README.md

 # getwheel

-Quickly get a wheel for any python module
+Quickly get a wheel for any python module using Github Actions.